 The two shows are very similar.
 Same lead voice actors, supernatural female protagonist, trades, lots of dialogues, female protagonist wants to go somewhere that ended her and the male lead to travel together.
 Maoyuu is good so far.

 Both have a non-human female traveling with a man in between villages.

 has a very similar vibe. same old country setting. although the characters are not much alike, and there is magic in Maoyuu, and not much in spice and wolf

 Both deal with economics and feature merchants and are set around the same time frame of the middle ages.
 Both also have magic elements and have the same style of subtle romantic tensions.
 Both highly recommended. =)

 Similar music, both involves Economics (Micro and Macro), the art is pretty similar with medieval setting, the interaction between two characters is fun to watch, Holo and Maou likes to tease the male main characters, there are many psychological,intelligent and insightful conversations which provide us a different perspective on how to see things.

 Directed by the same director, Holo's voice actress is also Maou's voice actress, the same also applies to Yuusha's voice actor.
 The singer who did the OP of Spices and Wolf 2, also perform the ED for Maoyuu.
-The most important parts are both anime are unique in its own
+The most important parts are both anime are unique in its own way and

 Either season, If you like Spice and Wolf you will like Maoyuu Maou Yuusha, same people made it same voice actors.
 I for one was hoping for a season 3 but Maoyuu Maou Yuusha might actually be better than that, it has the same feel as S&W as soon as I saw the first episode Spice and Wolf popped in my mind.
 Like Spice and Wolf, Maoyuu Maou Yuusha at its core is about Romance, not that typical Tsundere or too timid to do anything romacne but actual Romance.